 Why it’s important:

-This comparison of your acquisition costs and lifetime value provides insight into whether your marketing efforts drive sustainable growth.
 Think of it this way: if you spend $1,000 to bring in a customer who nets your company $1,000 during their life cycle, you’re not going to make any money.
 In fact, your company will lose money once you factor in other operational costs.

-10. Expansion revenue
+12. Expansion revenue formula

 How to calculate it: